dotnet/arcade/Documentation/CorePackages/SigningPlan.md

 1. (S137) Migrate SignTool from Repo tool set to Arcade.
 2. (S138) Add SignTool to Arcade SDK.
 3. (S138) Arcade should sign its packages using the SignTool that is in the SDK.
-4. (S138 - S139) Refactor the SignTool to accomodate scenarios for other repositories.
+4. (S138 - S139) Refactor the SignTool to accommodate scenarios for other repositories.
 Examples of the changes are:
     - Convert to MsBuild task.
     - Accept a list of containers that need to be signed.
 Those containers will be expanded and nested assemblies signed.
 Current support will be to VSIX and NuGet packages.
     - Read the strong name from the metadata of the file.